psyrun/psyrun.github.io/_posts/2024-06-18-Recon-with-nmap.md

 - **SMB OS Discovery Scan:** `nmap -v -p 139,445 --script smb-os-discovery TARGET`
 - **Open SNMP Scan:** `sudo nmap -sU --open -p 161 TARGET -oG open-snmp.txt`

-We have covered a range of Nmap commands for different types of network scans.
-Each command serves a specific purpose and can be used to gather valuable information about the target network.

 here is the python program which will fully recon your target with the above mindmap..